 Standing at 12 to 18 inches high at maturity is Japanese blood grass (Imperata cylindrica var. rubra), which can be grown in zones 5 to 9.
 Plant it in full sun to partial shade in a well-drained soil.
 Drought-tolerant once established, it bears reddish blades, as is suggested by its common name.
 The species plant is highly invasive, but varieties such as rubra are tamer, although you still must watch out that they do not revert back to the tendencies of their species.

 How to Trim Ornamental Grass

-"How do you trim ornamental grass?" is a question I get frequently.
-Most people understand that ornamental grasses need a good "haircut," at some point, after they have turned brown.
+"How do you trim ornamental grass?" is a question asked frequently.
+Most people understand that ornamental grasses need a good haircut, at some point, after they have turned brown.
 It's just a question of when.

-While some tidy folks may prefer to trim ornamental grass at the end of autumn, to give the landscape that "clean-cut" look before winter sets in, I think more of us prefer to do it in spring.
-Heck, winter interest is one of the main excuses for growing ornamental grass.
-Just make sure that, when spring does come, you cut back the plant early enough to get the old growth out of the way before the new growth emerges.
+While some tidy folks may prefer to trim ornamental grass at the end of autumn to give the landscape that "clean-cut" look before winter sets in, more of us prefer to do it in spring.
+Winter interest is one of the main excuses for growing ornamental grass, and you lose that if you trim in fall.
+Just make sure that, when spring does come, you cut the plant back early enough to get the old growth out of the way before the new growth emerges.
 Otherwise, you will be worried about mistakenly trimming the new shoots, since they will be right in your way as you attempt to remove dead stalks.

-Whether you mix ornamental grass with shrubs, trees and flowers or let it stand alone, you'll want to apply mulch around ornamental grass.
+Whether you mix ornamental grass with shrubs, trees, and flowers or let it stand alone, you'll want to apply mulch around ornamental grass.
 Replacing lawn grass with a combination of mulch and ornamental grass can reduce yard maintenance requirements.
 While this may not be feasible for large areas, it is certainly an option for small plots of land.
-Remember, maintaining lawn grass goes beyond mowing time.
-It also includes such tasks as mower maintenance.
+Remember, maintaining a lawn goes beyond mowing grass.
+It also includes such tasks as: